digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 **Task**: Create a dictionary containing these data fields and print it when `python run.py` is called.

-You can find the syntax for Python dictionaries (and many other data types) in the [W3School](https://www.w3schools.com/python/python_dictionaries.asp){: target="_blank"}.
+You can find the syntax for Python dictionaries (and many other data types) in the [W3Schools](https://www.w3schools.com/python/python_dictionaries.asp){: target="_blank"}.

-**Challenge (optional)**: If you have completed the previous tasks, try to use the CoLRev constants for fields like `title`, `author`, etc..
-In many cases, using constants like these is preferable to so-called "magic strings".
+**Challenge (optional)**: If you have completed the previous tasks, try to use the CoLRev constants for fields like `title`, `author`, etc. In many cases, using constants like these is preferable to so-called "magic strings."

 ### Changing data

 Next, we need a field indicating the record's status throughout the [process](https://colrev-environment.github.io/colrev/manual/operations.html){: target="_blank"}.

 Add a `colrev_status` field to the dictionary, and set its value to `md_imported`.
 Create a commit once the command prints the following:

 ```python
 Start simple colrev run